35 Unique Things to Do in Denver, Colorado – From a Local

 Union Station’s Crawford Hotel

-Located inside historic Union Station – the Crawford is my favorite place to stay in downtown Denver.
-The rooms and suites upstairs elegantly retain elements of the past and downstairs you’ll find great restaurants and bars.
+Located inside historic Union Station – The Crawford Hotel is my favorite place to stay in downtown Denver.
+The rooms and suites upstairs elegantly retain elements of the past, and downstairs, you’ll find great restaurants and bars.
 Plus, the location is unbeatable if you plan to mainly stick to downtown Denver.

 Other Denver Hotels